Rachitlohani/leetcode/k8s_scribble.md

 3.Rarely used directly in production

 ### Deployment
-1.Runs a set of identical pods
+1. Runs a set of identical pods
-*Monitors the state of each pod, updating as necessary *Good for dev
+2. Monitors the state of each pod, updating as necessary
-*Good for production
+3. Good for dev
-*And I would agree with other answers, forget about Pods and just use Deployment.
-Why?
-Look at the second bullet point, it monitors the state of each pod, updating as necessary.
+4. Good for production

-So, instead of struggling with error messages such as this one:
+So, instead of struggling with error messages such as the following, just stick with deployment object.

 `Forbidden: pod updates may not change fields other than spec.containers[*].image`